-If you're not among the 125 million people playing "Fortnite" and are feeling left behind, we break down everything you need to know.
+If you’re not among the millions of people playing “Fortnite” and are feeling left behind, we break down everything you need to know.

 “Fortnite” is essentially a crossover between “The Hunger Games” (a post-apocalypse battle) and “Minecraft” (a creative sandbox where players can build anything they like).
 You can play it on Xbox, PlayStation, Windows and Mac platforms.

 There are two versions: “Fortnite: Save the World,” which has players banding together to fight off zombie-like monsters who drop from storm clouds, and its free (and more popular) spinoff, “Fortnite Battle Royale,” which pits up to 100 players against each other in a frenzied fight for survival.
 Last one standing wins.